OviSarkar62/CSS_Flexbox_Basics/README.md

 ### Examples

-The repository includes several examples of how to use Flexbox to create different layouts.
-You can check out the examples in the examples/ directory.
+The repository includes example of how to use Flexbox and how it is different from Grid to create different layouts.
+You can check out the example in the flex/ flex.html.